finalstate/Espynoza/README.md

 # Remark:
-**Info will be completed a.s.a.p., if you happen to stumble on this project, feel free to use.**
+**Info will be completed a.s.a.p., but if you happen to stumble on this project, feel free to use.**

 Please be patient, doc. will be worked on before first public announcement